marc-hanheide/tripit-exporter/README.md

 # Edit .env with your credentials
 ```

-2. Build and start the container:
+2. Build and start the container (runs in HTTP mode):
 ```bash
 docker-compose up -d
 ```